Not Superheroes, but Neighbours

 |

-For World Day of the Poor, Sunday 19 November, we are pleased to showcase the work of the many volunteers at the food bank at the Sacred Heart Church in Holloway – and to highlight in particular the teenagers who regularly give their time – as the Pope says, in his message for World Day of the Poor, “They are not superheroes but ‘next door neighbours’”
+To mark this year’s World Day of the Poor on Sunday 19th November, we are pleased to showcase the incredible work taking place at the food bank at Sacred Heart Church in Holloway, whose volunteers included a team of dedicated teenagers preparing to receive Confirmation.
+The growth of the project and the commitment of its volunteers has been a testament to Pope Francis’ statement in his message for World Day of the Poor: ‘They are not superheroes but “next-door neighbours.”‘

-“You’re providing a real service here – don’t give up.
-It’s really helping us.” – A client of the foodbank.
+‘You’re providing a real service here – don’t give up.
+It’s really helping us.’

 You may also be interested in